marcosalvalaggio/xeye/README.md

 If you want to build datasets made by different types of images, but for example, you can't shoot one of the image types that compose the dataset (because you have to wait a significant amount of time or change location), you can use the **buildDataset** class.

 * Create datasets with the **justCompress** function;
-* Create different .npz files for every type of images that composes the dataset (use the same dimension for the frames and the same colour: all rgb or all grayscale);
+* Create different .npz files for every type of images that composes the dataset (use the same colour spaces in all datasets, RGB or grayscale);
 * Create a new script and call the **buildDataset** class that merges all the .npz files created before.

 <div id='script-example-2'/>